Explainer: Can Trump call in troops to quell Election Day unrest?

 Trump can activate DHS agents, who are federal government employees, or the National Guard, without state approval.

-However, there are limits on the president’s power.
+There are limits, however, on the president’s power.
 Federal law makes it illegal for the military or other federal agents to interfere with an election.
 Deploying the military or DHS to polling places is illegal, for example.

 CAN A COURT BLOCK A PRESIDENT’S USE OF FORCE?